There are three types of federal financial aid:

 Work Study: Work study is a job on campus

-After SMC receives an electronic version of your financial aid application we will send you a Document Request Form for any additional documents or information that is needed.
+After SMC receives an electronic version of your financial aid application we will contact you through your Corsair Connect to inform you of any additional documents or information that is needed.
+Please check your Corsair Connect regularly.

 Note: About a third of the applicants will be chosen for verification.
-Aid applicants requesting student loans will have to submit a loan request form application, a loan budget worksheet, and other documents.
+Aid applicants requesting student loans will have to submit a loan request form through Corsair E-docs, as well as complete a Master Promissory Note and Loan Entrance Counseling.
 See Loans for directions.

-During verification, the college financial aid administrator will ask the applicant to supply copies of documentation, such as income tax returns, W-2 statements and 1099 forms, to verify the data that was submitted on the Free Application for Federal Student Aid (FAFSA).
+During verification, the college financial aid administrator will ask the applicant to supply copies of documentation, such as income tax return transcripts, W-2 statements and 1099 forms, to verify the data that was submitted on the Free Application for Federal Student Aid (FAFSA).

 Verification is intended to improve the accuracy of the information submitted on the FAFSA.
 It is not intended to function like a forensic audit.
 But the college financial aid office may not process requests for professional judgment or disburse federal student aid until the verification process is complete.